allomambo/queso/docs/components/dropdown.md

 -   `.is-dropdown-open` - Applied when dropdown is open
 -   `.is-dropdown-close` - Applied when dropdown is closed
 -   `.is-multiple` - Applied when multiple selection is enabled
+-   `.is-disabled` - Applied when dropdown is disabled
 -   `.queso-dropdown__selector` - Selector container
 -   `.queso-dropdown__popover` - Popover container
 -   `.queso-dropdown__popover__options-list__item` - Individual option item